hahaxun/mmf/projects/ban/README.md

 # BAN

 This repository contains the code for BAN model.
-Please cite the following paper if you are using BAN model from mmf:
+Please cite the following paper if you are using BAN model from multimodelity:

 * Kim, J. H., Jun, J., & Zhang, B. T. (2018). *Bilinear attention networks*.
 In Advances in Neural Information Processing Systems (pp. 1564-1574). ([arXiV](https://arxiv.org/abs/1805.07932))
 ```